mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 - Cannot preview results from filters

-As seen in the image above, there is a `Filter` submenu.
-That menu lists all available filters, and they can be applied to a selected stack, visualising the results immediatelly.
+As seen in the image above, there is a `Filter` sub-menu.
+That menu lists all available filters, and they can be applied to a selected stack, visualising the results immediately.
 A preview option will be provided for each filter in order to be able to preview the result on the stack, without processing all of the images it contains.

 - Cannot easily handle and move data around.
 From Python Numpy arrays to C++ is possible, but when we add more reconstruction tools, CuPy(CUDA), OpenCV, etc, handling the data in C++ gets a lot harder than it is in Python.
 - Tedious and error prone manual updating of any CLI changes